jennybc/github-api-search/README.md

 The actual issues appear in `items`.
 But I only get 14!
 A far cry from 194.

-The structure of what's returned is problematic (`total_count`, `incomplete_results`, `items`) and won't play well with pagination.
-But even the first page is "short", i.e. contains only 14 issues and no "next" link.
-So we don't even get enough results to see that problem.
-What's up with that?
+The structure of what's returned is problematic (`total_count`, `incomplete_results`, `items`) and won't play well with `gh`'s approach to de-pagination.
+But since we get a ridiculously small number of results, we aren't able to see that problem yet here.
+It almost feels like the search terms mean something different via API vs browser?

-What if I try their example?
-Mixed success.
-We can at least see that we retrieve many pages, though this does not play well with `gh`'s pagination.
+What if I try one of the search examples from the API docs?
+Basically success.
+We do seem to retrieve the relevant results and we get a demo of how the search results don't play well with `gh`'s pagination.

 ``` r
 search_q <- list(label = "bug", language = "python", state = "open")